Egipa/NumPy_project/readme.md

 and combine images into one.
 Finaly displays the resulting image.
 ## Requirements
-The code requires the following libraries:
+The code requires libraries.
+Install necessary libraries: `pip install -r requirements.txt`
-- NumPy (version 1.16 or later)
-- Matplotlib (version 2.0 or later)
-- Pillow (version 5.0 or later)
 ## Usage
 To use the code, run the src.py script with Python 3.
 The script takes an input image file as a command-line argument.